supernginx/flowplayer-plugins/flash/controls/trunk/README.txt

 - #605 fixes for autohide method when currently disabled.
 - #492 hiding controlbar onStart fails (regression)
 - calling $f().getControls().setAutoHide({ enabled: false }) leaves controls visible
+- #624 if there are alpha or opacity changes in a css call update the autohide original display properties.

 3.2.12
 ------